mgrebenets/mgrebenets.github.io/_posts/2015-02-08-bitbucket-branches--job-dsl.md

 import groovy.time.TimeCategory

 // Note: no def or type used to declare this variables!
-// list with names of major branches majorBranches = ["master", "development", "release"]
+// List with names of major branches majorBranches = ["master", "development", "release"]
-// list with valid branch prefixes validBranchPrefixes = ["feature", "bugfix", "hotfix"]
+// List with valid branch prefixes validBranchPrefixes = ["feature", "bugfix", "hotfix"]
-// all valid prefixes
+// All valid prefixes
 allValidPrefixes = majorBranches + validBranchPrefixes

-// check if the branch is a valid branch
+// Check if the branch is a valid branch
 Boolean isValidBranch(String name) {
     String prefix = name.split("/")[0]
     prefix in allValidPrefixes
 }

-// check if the branch is not too old
+// Check if the branch is not too old
 Boolean isUpToDateBranch(String branch, Date date) {
     // major branches are considered as always up to date if (branch in majorBranches) {